rileyballard6/startup/README.md

 - **Frontend makes WebSocket connection** - Done - dashboard.js and form.js
 - **Data sent over WebSocket connection** - Done - form.js sends message
 - **WebSocket data displayed** - Dashboard displays that a new form was submitted for 10 seconds, dissapears after.

+## React deliverable

+This deliverable transfers the frontend of the applcation to React.
+I created components for all html files and made sure to make adjustments to the backend accordingly.
+Components use hooks to keep track of data and pass information between eachother.

+- **Bundled and transpiled** - Done, I sort of messed up my file structure so I had to move files to my demoVite file, but it still deploys as normal.
+- **Components** - Pages were transfered to components.
+Admin Dashboard has smaller components for data to be passed to.
+- **Router** - Routing between pages.
+Dashboard is private can only be accessed when logged in as right user.
+- **Hooks** - UseState and UseEffect manages data and updates it.

+The Admin Dashboard can be reached with username "admin" and password "password".